 So, needless to say, the HE-500 has a superbly wide soundstage.
 It’s also got amazing imaging and great instrument separation to go with it.
 This all combines to give the HE-500 a sound that is best described as exciting – the music is there, in your room, all around you.

-Typically, an exciting pair of headphones feature a V-shaped frequency range or boosted lows, but not the HE-500.
-These headphones have a balanced sound that is still somehow warm, fast and exciting.
+Typically, an exciting pair of headphones features a V-shaped frequency range or boosted lows, but not the HE-500.
+These headphones have a balanced sound that is still somehow warm, fast, and exciting.

 The bass is very detailed yet still strong and punchy.
 It doesn’t shine as well in genres like rap or electronic music, but for everything else where you want to feel the smooth and creamy texture of the bass, the HE-500 is a treat for the ears.

-So overall, the HE-500 is outstanding with regards to audio quality.
+So overall, the HE-500 is outstanding with regard to audio quality.
 It performs flawlessly across the entire frequency range and delivers a warm yet balanced sound that is hard to find anywhere else.
-It is harder to drive so you will need an amplifier to get the most out of it.
+It is harder to drive, so you will need an amplifier to get the most out of it.

 Normally in these types of product reviews, we have at least four categories by which the product is scored and evaluated – build/design, comfort, features, and sound.
 The features portion is missing here because there’s just nothing to talk about.

-So to sum it up, the HiFiMAN HE-500 is a planar magnetic set of headphones that’s plain-looking, heavy, fairly uncomfortable, and that also requires additional investments to get the most out of (earpads, something to pad the headband, better cable).
-It requires an amplifier to use properly, so using it in outdoor situations also isn’t likely unless you also get an external amplifier/DAC like the Chord Mojo.
+So to sum it up, the HiFiMAN HE-500 is a planar magnetic set of headphones that’s plain-looking, heavy, fairly uncomfortable, and that also requires additional investments to get the most out of (earpads, headband padding, better cable, etc.).

 Yet even with all of these downsides, the HiFiMAN HE-500 is still worth buying just for the sound quality alone.